 The Exemplary Services Division offers an array of services to support inclusive communities and improve the lives of children, youth, adults and their families.
 The Division provides preservice and continuing interdisciplinary education and training to over 25 USU students every year.
 Our graduate assistantships, internships and student teaching experiences support the College’s efforts to provide outstanding teachers and human services professionals.

 Direct services at the CPD ensure that individuals with disabilities and their families have access to the most innovative diagnostic and intervention practices in the field.
-Currently, the Division supports Up to 3 and Southeast Early Intervention programs, Developmental Skills Laboratory, Developmental Behavioral Health Clinic, Child Care Nutrition Program, and the TOP Sports activities.
+Currently, the Division supports Up to 3 and Southeast Early Intervention programs, Stride Services, Developmental Behavioral Health Clinic, Child Care Nutrition Program, and the TOP Sports activities.
 The Division routinely has additional state and national grants and contracts critical to the advancement of exemplary services.

 Technical Assistance Division